-The Population Health Learning Collaborative (PopHLC) is a resource for people striving to improve population health in their communities and for the populations that they serve.
-The initial focus is on material, tools and techniques to enhance some of the foundational practices for improving community health—assessments and collaborative strategic plans.
-In addition, the PopHLC will provide opportunities to learn about innovative technologies that can support improvements in community health.
-It is not a site for general news on Population Health.
-The information is to help support practical improvements in targeted areas and to leverage promising new technologies.
+Population Health Learning Collaborative (PopHLC) is a resource for people striving to improve population health in the communities they serve.
+The initial focus will be on the materials, tools, and techniques to enhance some of the foundational practices for improving community health—assessments and collaborative strategic plans.
+PopHLC will provide opportunities to share what’s working, best practices, and information about innovative technologies which support practical improvements in community health.

 The PopHLC will not focus on medical treatment protocols, medication research or other clinical care topics, but will rather focus on the processes and tools for collaboration among many different stakeholders in addressing prevention, social determinants of health, and care that extends beyond the walls of healthcare providers.